 - Due to allergy concerns, an ESA is not allowed under any circumstance in the Student Health Center or other medical facilities.
 Only pre-approved and certified service animals are allowed.
 You can provide your service animal’s training certification in advance of your health center visit by emailing to Student.HealthCenter@wwu.edu or faxing to 360-650-3883 and your medical chart will hold that documentation.

 - Many animals do not adapt to living in small indoor spaces such as dorm rooms.
 Some students have found that keeping an animal in dorm rooms or small apartments has resulted in more stress, not less.

 - Caring for any animal is a significant time commitment.
 An on-campus resident student must provide all the care and maintenance for the animal as it is not a roommate or friend’s responsibility.
-Students should also make sure that others in their family (parents) are aware of the decision to own a support animal.

 - There will be significant financial investment in providing adequate food, care and veterinary care for the animal.